Karin Kirkpatrick

-Karin Kirkpatrick is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2020 British Columbia general election.
-She represented the electoral district of West Vancouver-Capilano as a member of BC United.
-She served as the Official Opposition critic for Education, Children, Family Development, and Childcare.
-She served as the Shadow Minister for Housing, Childcare, Autism & Accessibility, Gender Equity & Inclusion.
+Karin Kirkpatrick is a Canadian politician who served as a member of the Legislative Assembly of British Columbia (MLA) from 2020 to 2024.
+Elected as a member of the BC Liberal Party (later changing its name to BC United), she represented the electoral district of West Vancouver-Capilano.
+During her time in the Legislature, she served as the Official Opposition critic for Education, Children and Family Development, and Childcare and served as the Shadow Minister for Housing, Childcare, Autism & Accessibility, Gender Equity & Inclusion.

-After running as an independent in 2024, Kirkpatrick founded the CentreBC provincial political party after Kevin Falcon refused to resign as the leader of BC United.
+After running unsuccessfully as an independent candidate in the 2024 general election, Kirkpatrick founded the CentreBC political party after Kevin Falcon refused to resign as the leader of BC United.
 The party was registered with Elections BC on March 28, 2025.

-Background
+Political career

-On February 8, 2024, she announced she would stand down at the 2024 British Columbia general election.
+On February 8, 2024, Kirkpatrick announced that she would not seek re-election in the 2024 general election.
+On September 16, she announced that she would re-enter the campaign as an independent, citing disapproval of Kevin Falcon's decision to suspend the BC United campaign and endorse the BC Conservatives.
+She was defeated by Lynne Block of the Conservative Party in the election.

-On September 16, 2024, she announced she would re-enter the campaign as an independent, citing disapproval with Kevin Falcon's decision to suspend the BC United campaign, and endorse the BC Conservatives.
-In the 2024 British Columbia general election, she was unseated by Conservative Party of British Columbia candidate Lynne Block.
+Following the election, Kirkpatrick founded CentreBC after Falcon refused to resign as leader of BC United.
+The party was registered with Elections BC on March 28, 2025.
+Kirkpatrick served as leader of CentreBC until stepping down on June 20, 2026.